top of page

 Sort your projects into collections.
 Click on "Manage Collections" to get started

-Leadership has been a defining thread throughout my career, whether building community within the higher education communications industry or mentoring the next generation of social media professionals at Fanshawe College.
-For me, leadership is about connection, empowerment, and creating systems that make people feel supported and capable of doing their best work.
+Leadership has been a defining thread throughout my career, from building community within higher education communications to mentoring emerging professionals and creating systems that help others succeed.
+For me, leadership is rooted in connection, empowerment, and building environments where people feel supported, capable, and confident enough to do their best work.

 My leadership philosophy is rooted in empathy, accessibility, and shared growth.
-I believe strong leaders listen first, empower others through knowledge, and remain open to learning from their teams.
-One of my early mentors, Professor Barry Joe, often said he learned as much from his students as they did from him.
-That idea continues to guide me.
+I believe strong leaders listen first, build trust intentionally, and remain open to learning from the people around them.
+One of my earliest mentors, Professor Barry Joe, often said he learned as much from his students as they did from him.
+That mindset continues to shape how I lead today.

-True leadership isn’t about having all the answers, it’s about creating the conditions for others to shine.
-It’s about building confidence, nurturing creativity, and celebrating collective success.
+True leadership isn’t about having all the answers.
+It’s about creating the conditions for others to shine.
+It’s about building systems that support creativity, nurturing confidence, and celebrating collective success.
+Whether through institutional leadership, team development, or industry community building, I believe the strongest leadership leaves people better equipped, more confident, and more capable than they were before.

 bottom of page